-The Baskin Engineering Mentor Network program enhances the student experience by linking students with alumni.
-Students are paired with someone invested in their success — a person ready to listen, inspire, help navigate challenges and recognize opportunities.
+The Baskin Engineering Mentor Network helps students navigate their paths to careers by linking 3rd and 4th year students with alumni.
+Students are paired with an alum who understands their experience and is invested in their success — a person ready to listen, inspire, help navigate challenges, and recognize opportunities.

 "I'm really excited to have someone there for me.
 It's nice knowing that I'm not completely alone and hopefully can be someone I can reach out to if I'm having a hard time in school or other activities."